guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/connecting-to-kubernetes/config-edgelb-for-k8s/index.md

 1. <strong>Then, create an options JSON file to install Edge-LB with its service account.</strong>

-    Create here we create `edge-lb-options.json` and add the following configuration snippet:
+    Here we create `edge-lb-options.json` and add the following configuration snippet:

     ```json
     {